 Does My Business Need A Separate Guest Wi-Fi Network?

-After reading this article, you understand the safety concerns of allowing guests access to your business network.
-We’ve talked about how easy it is to establish a separate network for guests and that there is virtually no extra cost to your business.
+We’ve talked about how easy it is to establish a separate network for guests and that there is virtually no extra cost to your business to so.

-At this point, you may be wondering how to establish a separate guest Wi-Fi network.
-You may have internal resources that can handle this task for you or you may need help from an external IT support organization.
+You may have sufficient internal resources that can handle this task for you.
+If not, you may need help from an external IT services provider.

-At Kelser, we provide proactive managed IT services and solutions for businesses in Connecticut and the surrounding area.
-While we know that manage IT isn’t the right answer for every organization, many businesses find that it is a comprehensive solution that keeps their technology aligned with their business strategy. network safe, available, and efficient.
+While we know that manage IT isn’t the right answer for every organization, many businesses find that it is a comprehensive solution that keeps their technology aligned with their business strategy and helps ensure that their network stays safe, available, and operating efficiently.

 Wondering if managed IT might be the solution you need to keep your network safe, available, and efficient?
 Click on the button below for a no-cost checklist you can use to: